teadodger/surfs_up/README.md

 # Surfs Up - Oahu Weather Analysis

 ## Overview of the analysis
-### Surveying one year of weather data from Oahu, Hawaii, to confirm whether the temperature and rainfall are indicate that this is a good location for a year-round combination surf and ice cream shop.
+#### Surveying one year of weather data from Oahu, Hawaii, to confirm whether the local conditions indicate that this is a good location for a year-round combination surf and ice cream shop.

 ![Oahu Temperatures from June and December](Resources/June_Dec_Oahu_Temps.png)